iusevoidbtw/Wayherb/README.md

 mayflower can be configured by copying `config.def.h` to `config.h` (done automatically in the makefile) and editing `config.h`.

-the options should be fairly self-explanatory.
+the options should be fairly self-explanatory (hopefully).